nathaneltitane/l2cu/README.md

 ### get

-The 'get' function lets you download the official LDraw parts library.
+The 'get' function lets you download and extract the LDraw parts library.
 This is especially useful for quick updates or if you're getting started.

+You can:

+- download the LDraw parts library using the -complete | -update | -unofficlal parameters.
+- download the 'complete' official LDraw parts library archive
+- download the 'update' officialLDraw parts library archive
+- download the complete 'unofficial' LDraw parts library archive

 ### 'make-list'